 It’s been called by other names, Outrage Machine, Chaos Machine, the Attention Economy, often referring particularly to social media and algorithmic feeds.

-We use the term Outrage Industry in a broader sense to encompass many purveyors of Outrage Porn including cable and online news, social media, and political campaigns.
+We use the term Outrage Industry in a broader sense to encompass many purveyors of Outrage Porn and angertianment, including cable and online news, social media, and political campaigns.

 - Cable and online “breaking news” like MSNBC, Fox News, CNN

 - Social media and their algorithmic feeds, like Facebook, Twitter, Youtube, and Nextdoor

 All these platforms vie for our attention, our vote, our money.
 One way or another, they profit from our fear and outrage.

 It’s a battle for our attention.
 And it’s a fierce competition, where aggressors try to outdo each other with the next bigger and more morally egregious outrage.